Yosri-ctrl/wefastTest/README.md

 ![screenshot](./assests/5.png)

-In this case I make it so that both screen present in the same tab just for the presentation and as exemple only.
+In this case I make it so that both screen present in the same tab just for the presentation and as an exemple only.

 ![screenshot](./assests/3.png)